Course Number |

 |

 Provides foundational knowledge in early childhood program business operations, program development, and evaluation.
-This course covers administrative skills, ethical decision making, risk and resource management, and components of quality Early Childhood Education (ECE) programs serving children ages birth through 12 years.
-Prerequisite: ECE1011 (ECE101) (“C” or better) (Contact hours-45) (3-0)
+This course covers administrative skills, ethical decision making, risk and resource management, and components of quality Early Childhood Education (ECE) programs serving children age's birth through 12 years.
+Prerequisite: Successful completion of ECE1011 with a "C" grade or better or Co-requisite: ECE1011.
+(3-0)

 |